 They help organise and structure details for designers, performers, directors and technical crew.
 Put simply, they are one of the key people responsible for ensuring that the performance runs smoothly from the very first technical run/rehearsal down to the final performance.

-So, what does a stage manager do in music?
+So, what does the stage manager do in music?
 In this section, we are going to be more specific in relation to the music world and the responsibilities of a music stage manager.
 Stage managers breathe life into the performance, and are the key communicators behind the scenes.

 Kelly Kerins, a stage manager at the Chicago Symphony Orchestra, is a good example of a stage manager in music.
 He regards his job as doing “advance work.
 Correspondence between the Music Director and Guest Conductors about setups for different pieces, talking to Principals of each section about their needs.”
 This information then needs to be passed on to the other stagehands, who then set up his instructions.
 No one day is the same for him, as he will be sometimes “working with the crew in the moment when I need to, but I’m mostly behind my desk.”

 When he is taking a more active role, you can find him onstage helping to “set chorus risers, set recording mics, setting up the red carpet” and so much more!
 He has also stated that “nobody really knows how intricate the stage is.
 Every section has different needs.
 Different Conductors have different preferences as to where to set the strings.”
 This means that he needs to learn, assess and recall the different preferences of the conductors.

 There is also a physical side to the job, as stage managers will also help to move and supervise the moving of equipment from different venues.
 They also organise the logistics of the moving parts.
 But this is what attracts people to the role of stage manager, as the work is so varied and exciting!